aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 ### 409 Conflict

 Indicates that the request could not be processed because of conflict in the request, such as an edit conflict between multiple simultaneous updates.

+### 410 Gone

+Indicates that the resource requested is no longer available and will not be available again.